chimera-linux/chimera-linux.github.io/index.md

 However, it is still source-based (meaning you have to compile everything yourself) and undergoes frequent refactoring, so it is not yet safe to use.

+**Initial bootable ISO images for x86_64 and ppc64le are now available.**
+Check the [Downloads](./downloads.html) page for links and instructions.
+Note that these are pre-alpha quality and are provided solely for testing purposes.

 It is currently planned that the distribution will stabilize once `apk-tools` has released a stable 3.x version and the distribution has transitioned to it.
 This is in order to avoid pains with switching to a new package format.